hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

 title: FaceTra Shape Creator
 ---

+## 0.6.0-2024-01-18-0056

+- If your model already has face tracking blendshapes, you can now reuse the those existing blendshapes to build new shapes.
+  - Previously, using existing face tracking blendshapes was not supported as they were renamed before FaceTra creates its own blendshapes.

 ## 0.5.1-2024-01-13-1051

 Try to fix an issue with direction vectors when the avatar has an offset: